NHS Counter Fraud Investigations

 Nursing and Midwifery Council, R (on the application of) v Akinleye [2010] EWHC 150 (Admin) (19 January 2010) NMC Interim Orders Challenge, brought by nurse, unsuccessful.
 Admitted allegation of falsifying records, by nurse.

-London Strategic Health Authority v Pandya & Ors [2008] EWHC 967 (Ch) – an alleged fraudulent prescriptions fraud; claim by NHS for restitution.
-NHS claim successful.
+London Strategic Health Authority v Pandya & Ors [2008] EWHC 967 (Ch) – an alleged fraudulent prescriptions case, including a claim by the NHS for restitution.
+The NHS claim was successful.
 (09 May 2008)

 Injunctions